 To change a channel's name, double-click on its Name field and type up to 12 characters.
-The name is also displayed, and can be changed, in the Mixer channel strip and the Top Bar.
+The new name is also displayed in the Mixer channel strips, as well as the Top Bar, which can be seen from any view.